 This is a significant finding and, in my opinion, should be widely reported in both the medical and mainstream media.
 This is unlikely to occur, and you can form your own views as to why.

 SSRI medications still have a role but like many medical treatments, we see mission creep.
-The number of prescriptions issued in the USA and Australia, to name but two, suggests very strongly that they are likely being used where benefit is questionable at best.
+The number of prescriptions issued in the USA and Australia, to name but two, suggests very strongly that they are likely being used where the benefit is questionable at best.

 “Most people think that depression is caused by a ‘chemical imbalance’ in their brains or by low serotonin, and this is what many doctors tell patients who are depressed,” Horowitz said.
 “It has been known in academic circles that no good evidence has ever been found of low serotonin in depression, but drug company marketing has amplified the ‘chemical imbalance’ and low serotonin hypotheses”.